pytchlang/pytch-tutorials/bunner/tutorial.md

 So that there is some variety in how they look I have chosen two different images for each car, each of which could be driving left or right.
 Later on we will select at random the between the two different versions of cars driving to the left (or right, depending on the lane) for each car.

+{{< commit Car-with-costumes >}}

-The images are a bit big for our canvas, so I set the size to 65%.
-The 'direction' variable will be used to note whether each car is travelling left or right, but for now I just set it to something unimportant.
+The images are a bit big for our canvas, so I'll set the starting size to 65%.
+And the original car is going to remain hidden, because we'll use *clones* for the actual traffic.
+I'll set these things up like this:

-{{< commit simple-car-sprite >}}
+{{< commit Car-start-smaller-and-not-shown >}}

-We want to start the cars moving when the green flag is clicked.
 I import the Python random number code, because we will use that to select the different costumes.

 {{< commit import-random-module >}}